See if solar stacks up financially

 You may be able to build up credit during the summer and then use it to help lower your winter power bills.

-The ‘payback period’ is the time it takes for the money you save on power to pay back the upfront cost of installing solar.
+The time it takes for the money you save on power to pay back the upfront cost of installing solar depends on how and when you use electricity, but here is what's possible in the right circumstances.

 Use our solar calculator to work out potential year 1 savings, the payback period, and earnings over 25 years.